kristinam123/DWIT/documentation.md

 - Structured packing
     - Detects two vertical lines (left/right packing edges).
 Reports first-contact flags and may compute discontinuous velocity.
 No contact angles.

-Note: Per-frame overlays are saved to <folder>/Output/.
-The Excel with raw results is saved next to Output (parent folder) as <folder>_results_raw.xlsx with a sanitized name.
+Note: Per-frame overlays are saved to the selected folder.
+The Excel file with raw results is saved in the same folder as `results_raw.xlsx`.

 ---